kadena-io/marmalade/README.md

 ### Policy manager

 Marmalade V2's new feature is a policy manager.
-Marmalade tokens now store multiple policies in a `token-policies` format, instead of a single policy.
+Marmalade tokens now store multiple policies in a `policies` format, instead of a single policy.
-The policy manager makes a distinction between 3 types of policies, concrete, immutable, and adjustable which are explained in detail below.
+All policies are immutable, meaning tokens will permanently store and run the rules that are attached when the token was created.
+However, the policy manager makes a distinction of some policies we call, `concrete-policies`.
+Concrete policies are the policies that policy manager knows about, and adds extra logic to run exceptions for some of the policies, that were thought to be most-used features.

 Policy manager acts as a middleware between policies, and runs the `policy::enforce-**` functions.

 ## Using Policies